davidtw0320/Camera-Position-System/README.md

 ![image info](image/demoEnvironment.png)

 + Demo Video
-  + By providing tow photos of continuous vision at one testing area, CPS will point out the user’s position on the map.
+  + By providing photos of two continuous vision at one testing area, CPS will pinpoint the user’s position in the environment.
+The dark indicator represents the most likely position where the user locates at, while the light indicator represents the second possible user's poisition.

 [![Watch the video](https://i.imgur.com/vRJmHuf.png?1)](https://drive.google.com/file/d/1LGRuJsA-jR51jpUwZw695J9G2o3ogRd4/view?usp=sharing)